kennytilton/mxtodomvc/README.md

 #### 4. the mxWeb approach to Web Components
 Above we see the function `wall-clock` has four parameters, `[mode interval start end]`.
 Achieving component reuse with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
 #### 5. all dataflow all the time: "lifting" components into the Matrix
-Browsers do not know about the Matrix dataflow library, so we have to write more or less glue code to bring them into the datafow.
+We want to program with it as much as possible but, as just one example, browsers do not know about Matrix dataflow.
+If the component will not come to the Matrix, the Matrix will wrap the component: we write more or less "glue" code to bring it into the datafow.
 ````clojure
 (js/setInterval
     #(mset!> me :clock (util/now))
     interval)
 ````
 We call this gluing process "lifting".
 Lifting the system clock required just a few lines of code.
 We hinted earlier that mxWeb exemplifies "lifting".
 That took almost two thousand lines.
-We like dataflow that much.
 #### 6. a single source of behavior: co-location of model and view
-This may be an anti-feature to many.
+This will be an anti-feature to many.
 Our wall clock widget needs application state, and it generates and relays that state itself.
 The `clock` property holds the JS epoch, and the 'ticker' property holds a timer driving `clock`.
 Nearby in the code, a child element consumes the stream of `clock` values.
 Everything resides together in the source for quick authoring, debugging, revision, and understanding.
 > The current trend in web library architecture involves decomposing monolithic apps into small elements combined usefully at run-time by the library to form the desired application.
 With mxWeb, the elements shaping an application behavior are found together in the source.
 Bucking trends makes us nervous, so we were happy to see Facebook engineers bragging on their "co-location" of GraphQL snippets alongside the components that consumed them.
 #### 7. the Grail of object reuse
 In classic OOP, objects have rigid definitions making generality unlikely.
-DIV elements do not generally need a stream of clock values, so normally we would need to sub-class DIV to arrange for one, or wire up access to a stream maintained elsewhere.
-Matrix works like the prototype model of OOP; we can code up a new dataflow-capable clock property on the fly.
+Few DIV elements need a stream of clock values, so normally we would need to sub-class DIV to arrange for one.
+Matrix, like the prototype model of OOP, lets us code up a new dataflow-capable clock property on the fly.

 ### git checkout enter-todos
 As promised, that was a deep first dive.
-This tag will be much simpler, merely introducing to-dos, unstored, unedited, and un-entered, even:
+This tag will be much simpler, merely introducing to-dos, unstored, unedited, and not even enterable:
 * we load a few fixed-todos at start-up;
 * we show them in a list;
 * one control lets us toggle a to-do between completed or not; and